ThatRandomGuy09/ScalableTalks/README.md

 I am trying to learn the use of MonoRepo through Turborepo and will be updating my Process here.
-I am building a Chat App, TechStacks till now used
+I am building a Chat App, Tech Stacks till now used
 NextJs, Turborepo, NodeJs, TypeScript.

 Done with the Setup:- https://turbo.build/repo/docs/getting-started/create-new